 Sandie Jessamine, one of the first girls admitted to Kamballa in November 1974, recalls the daily routine in her memoir Borderline (pp181-2):

 Up at 6.30, chores before breakfast, schoolwork before lunch on weekdays, sewing after lunch until three.

 After classes we had rec - swimming, netball or reading - or sometimes a psychologist talked to us one-on-one, about our goals, behaviour and plans for release…during the evenings we watched TV or practised shooting hoops.
 The grounds had outside lights so we didn't trip over our feet…Saturday was big weekly cleanup.
 We'd spend the whole morning scrubbing, mopping and dusting all the rooms in Kamballa.
 The afternoon was leisure time.

 While Jessamine recalls a more relaxed environment at Kamballa than at other institutions, with access to vinyl records and magazines, a swimming pool and the opportunity to put on a performance for family members, she also makes it clear that it was still an institution.
 Jessamine escaped multiple times over the wall, and also recalled being put in isolation 8 times during her time at Kamballa.

-In May-June 1980 Kamballa's former premises, the main building of Parramatta Girl's Training School, were transferred to the Department of Corrective Services for conversion to the Norma Parker Centre.
-Kamballa moved to adjacent premises formerly occupied by the Taldree Remand Centre for boys.
-Kamballa closed as a residential facility in 1983.
-The buildings remained a Department of Community Services administrative centre until 2009.
+In May 1980, Kamballa's premises were transferred to the Department of Corrective Services for conversion to the Norma Parker Detention Centre for Women.
+The Kamballa girls moved to adjacent buildings previously occupied by Taldree, although the general Kamballa program remained the same.
+Kamballa closed as a residential facility in 1983, and the girls were sent to the Minda Remand Centre.
+The buildings were then used for offices by the Department of Community Services until 2009.

-Prepared by: Naomi Parry
+Prepared by: Naomi Parry and Kirsten Wright

-Created: 23 March 2011, Last modified: 18 March 2019
+Created: 23 March 2011, Last modified: 3 February 2023